razee-io/RemoteResource/README.md

   [StrategicMergePatch](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-api-machinery/strategic-merge-patch.md)."
   [Reference](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#patch-operations)
   - [Kubectl Apply Semantics](https://kubectl.docs.kubernetes.io/pages/app_management/field_merge_semantics.html)
+- `AdditiveMergePatch`
+  - Similar to the default `Apply` (`MergePatch`), this is a simple merge, that will merge objects and replace arrays.
+The difference is that it will not remove fields from the live resource when they are removed from the definition. eg. This will only add/update fields, it wont remove fields.
+  - If you are using this mode and find that you need to remove a field, you can do so manually, by setting the field in the yaml defintion to have a value of `null`.
+When the null value is merged with the live resource, it will effectively delete the field.
+  - This mode is useful if you have very large resources and require that the `last-applied-configuration` annotation is not injected into the resource.
 - `EnsureExists`
   - Will ensure the resource is created and is replaced if deleted.
 Will not enforce a definition.